 Quanterion announces the publication of a valuable guidance in the application of reliability growth concepts in improving products and systems.
 “Achieving System Reliability Growth Through Robust Design and Test” offers new definitions of how failures can be characterized, and how those new definitions can be used to develop metrics that will quantify how effective a Design for Reliability (DFR) process is in (1) identifying failure modes and (2) mitigating their root failure causes.
 Historically, the reliability growth process has been thought of, and treated as, a reactive approach to growing reliability based on failures “discovered” during testing or, most unfortunately, once a system/product has been delivered to a customer.
 This book explores the pre-test activities and opportunities that can be leveraged to promote and achieve reliability growth during the design phase of the overall system life cycle.
 The ability to do so as part of an integrated, proactive design environment has significant implications for developing and delivering reliable items quickly, on time and within budget.
 For more information or to purchase the book, Click here..

-- Registration Available for: Open Training – Spring 2020 Session!
+- Registration Available for: Open Training – Fall 2020 Session!